CycloneDX/cdxgen/README.md

 This attribute can be later used for various purposes.
 For example, [dep-scan](https://github.com/cyclonedx/dep-scan) uses this attribute to prioritize vulnerabilities.
 Unfortunately, tools such as dependency track, do not include this feature and might over-report the CVEs.

-By passing the argument `--required-only`, you can limit the SBOM only to include packages with the scope "required", commonly called production or non-dev dependencies.
+With the argument `--required-only`, you can limit the SBOM only to include packages with the scope "required", commonly called production or non-dev dependencies.
 Combine with `--no-babel` to limit this list to only non-dev dependencies based on the `dev` attribute being false in the lock files.

 For go, `go mod why` command is used to identify required packages.
 For php, composer lock file is parsed to distinguish required (packages) from optional (packages-dev).